A Keto Diet is Only About How Much Carbohydrate it Contains

 Defining “High Fat”

 In the US and Canada, the recommendation has been to limit fat to 20-35% of daily calories.
 By definition, diets higher than 30% fat (US) or 35% fat (Canada) are considered “high fat”.
-A “keto” diet which is only 40% fat would be considered “high fat” by the USDA and Health Canada, as would a diet that is 75% fat.
+A “keto” diet, which is only 40% fat, would be considered “high fat” by the USDA and Health Canada, as would a diet that is 75% fat.
 Interestingly, from 1949 until 1977, dietary intake in Canada was already at ~40-50% of daily calories as fat.

 A “low carb” or “keto” diet is ONLY about how little carbohydrate it has (<130 g or 20-50 g per day) and has absolutely nothing to do with how much fat it has.
 Each individual’s macro needs are different and vary depending on age, gender, and health conditions.
-There is no one-sized-fits-all formula; it depends on what one is seeking to accomplish.
+There is no one-size-fits-all formula; it depends on what one is seeking to accomplish.

 More Info?